flokoe/bash-hackers-wiki/docs/commands/builtin/local.md

     variables follow roughly
     [lexical-scoping](http://community.schemewiki.org/?lexical-scope),
     except that functions themselves don\'t have scope, just like Bash.
-    This means that even functions defined within a \"function\'s scope\" don\'t have access to non-local variables except through `namerefs`.
+    This means that even functions defined within a \"function's scope\" don\'t have access to non-local variables except through `namerefs`.